 Alexander Girardi Hall

 The latter is a tribute to Rinaldo Zardini, a famous paleontologist from Cortina known for having discovered thousands of fossils in the Cassian strata around Cortina.
 The fossil collection is one of the most complete in Europe and includes some specimens of amber that are millions of years old.
 Below you can find the link to the dedicated chapter in our article:

-Shops and Pubs:
+Shops and Pubs

-Our article on what to see in Corso Italia in Cortina would end here, but the town center is not only made up of historic buildings.
+Before concluding our article on what to see in Corso Italia in Cortina we'd like to return to the center of the town for a moment.
+"Corso Italia" is not only made up of historic buildings.
 Cortina is also famous for its fashion boutiques and for its pubs, restaurants and clubs, where you can have a drink after spending the day outdoors or eat something.
-The purpose of this article is not to advertise anyone, neither to forgot someone else, so please consider this a list, that I've made without thinking too much, of the places that I consider particularly interesting for those who visit Cortina.
-It must also be said that this is a small town: if you'll walk along Corso Italia, you'll see with your own eyes which shop or locations will catch your attention.

 Although the center is where most of the shops are located, the best way to discover Cortina is to wander.
 Don't be afraid to enter some uncrowded street, having as a reference the bell tower it is practically impossible to get lost.

-Some examples of what you can find by moving a few steps away from Corso Italia, go back to the square of "Palazzo delle Poste".
+Next there are some examples of what you can find by moving a few steps away from Corso Italia: go back to the square of "Palazzo delle Poste".
 Continuing a few meters towards the bell tower you'll find another of the most popular aperitif places in Cortina: Villa Sandi.
-In a few minutes it is also possible to reach the Cortina station, in the vicinity of which you can find the excellent ice cream shop Da Po' and the passeggiata dell'ex ferrovia, a road where it is possible to walk south and north for kilometers, with a regular and gentle steep, perfect for not getting too tired.
+In a few minutes it is also possible to reach the Cortina station, in the vicinity of which you can find the excellent ice cream shop Da Po' and the former railroad walking road, where it is possible to walk south and north for kilometers, with a regular and gentle steep, perfect for not getting too tired.

 If you like our website and you'd like to thank us for the work done, you can give us a little help or a contribution by visiting the page ❤Support us.